Simulation sandbox for stormwater control algorithms

 This library has been developed in an effort to systematize quantitative analysis of stormwater control algorithms.
 It is a natural extension of the Open-Storm's mission to open up and ease access into the technical world of smart stormwater systems.
 Our initial efforts allowed us to develop open source and free tools for anyone to be able to deploy flood sensors, measure green infrastructure, or even control storm or sewer systems.
 Now we have developed a tool to be able to test the performance of algorithms used to coordinate these different sensing and control technologies that have been deployed throughout urban water systems.

 For the motivation behind this effort, we refer the reader to our manuscript pystorms.
-In general, this repo provides three components:
+In general, this repo provides a library of

 Please raise an issue on the repository or reach out if you run into any issues installing the package.